 YFPS serves as a training site for advanced doctoral students at the American Psychological Association (APA)-accredited William James Internship Consortium.
 Doctoral student clinicians are supervised—which includes weekly meetings—by licensed clinical psychologists with extensive experience in the delivery of evidence-based treatments for youth and families.

-YFPS is co-directed by Dr. Bruce Ecker and Dr. Emma Peterson.
+YFPS is co-directed by Dr. Heather MacPherson and Dr. Emma Peterson.
 Dr. Julie Ryan serves as a consulting psychologist.
 Please see additional biographical information below.

 Emma Peterson, PhD, co-director of the YFPS, is a clinical psychologist with extensive experience working with children, adolescents, and their families.
 Dr. Peterson completed her doctoral training at the University of Denver.
 She continued her internship and postdoctoral training at the Children’s Hospital of Philadelphia and the Kennedy Krieger Institute of the Johns Hopkins School of Medicine, where she gained expertise in the application of evidence-based approaches to a wide range of developmental, behavioral, and emotional presentations in outpatient, medical, and community-based settings.
 Dr. Peterson is an Assistant Professor at William James College and core faculty member for the Children and Families of Adversity and Resilience (CFAR) concentration.